Bioindicator: Chemical pollutants

 Microorganisms can be used as indicators of aquatic or terrestrial ecosystem health.
 Found in large quantities, microorganisms are easier to sample than other organisms.
 Some microorganisms will produce new proteins, called stress proteins, when exposed to contaminants such as cadmium and benzene.
 These stress proteins can be used as an early warning system to detect changes in levels of pollution.

 In oil and gas exploration

-Microbial Prospecting for oil and gas (MPOG) is often used to identify prospective areas for oil and gas occurrences.
+Microbial Prospecting for oil and gas (MPOG) can be used to identify prospective areas for oil and gas occurrences.
 In many cases, oil and gas is known to seep toward the surface as a hydrocarbon reservoir will usually leak or have leaked towards the surface through buoyancy forces overcoming sealing pressures.
 These hydrocarbons can alter the chemical and microbial occurrences found in the near-surface soils or can be picked up directly.
 Techniques used for MPOG include DNA analysis, simple bug counts after culturing a soil sample in a hydrocarbon-based medium or by looking at the consumption of hydrocarbon gases in a culture cell.